semacu/talks/README.md

 ## Talks

-This repository contains my recent invited talks:
+This repository contains my recent invited talks and presentations:

+- [**Exploring the chemistry and biology of nucleobase modifications in DNA**](20171101-04_GenomeInformatics), 1st - 4th November 2017, Cold Spring Harbour Laboratory, New York, US

-- [**Exchanging with students and researchers interested in data and code management and analysis**]( 	20170914_CambridgeResearchDataChampionsForum), 14th September 2017, Office of Scholarly Communication, University Library, Cambridge, UK
+- [**Exchanging with students and researchers interested in data and code management and analysis**](20170914_CambridgeResearchDataChampionsForum), 14th September 2017, Office of Scholarly Communication, University Library, Cambridge, UK

 - [**Jisc Research Data Champions**](20170801_JiscResearchDataChampions), 1st August 2017, Office of Scholarly Communication, University Library, Cambridge, UK